DexWRLD/caseopenerstuff/README.md

    `pip install opencv-python pyautogui pytesseract keyboard`

 3. **Game Setup**: Ensure you have the NoxPlayer emulator running with the game open where you intend to use the script.

+IMPORTANT !
+IMPORTANT !
+IMPORTANT !
+IMPORTANT !
+IMPORTANT !
+IMPORTANT !
+IMPORTANT !
+IMPORTANT !
+IMPORTANT
-Adjust the coordinates in the script to match the game's interface.
+**Adjust the coordinates in the script to match the game's interface.**
+IMPORTANT !
+IMPORTANT !
+IMPORTANT !
+IMPORTANT !
+IMPORTANT !
+IMPORTANT !
+IMPORTANT !
+IMPORTANT !
+IMPORTANT

 ## Running the Script